Yeh Jawaani Hai Deewani: Filming

-Music
+Soundtrack

 The soundtrack and film score were composed by Pritam.
 The album featured nine tracks; lyrics for eight tracks were written by Amitabh Bhattacharya, whereas one song "Dilliwaali Girlfriend" was written by Kumaar.
 T-Series purchased the film's music rights.
 The soundtrack album was released through ITunes on 28 April 2013, for paid subscribers and was officially released through digital and physical formats, the following day (29 April 2013).
 The tracks "Badtameez Dil" and "Balam Pichkari" topped the music charts upon release and became chartbusters.

 Marketing

 Nokia India announced its association with Dharma Productions for the film.
 The official trailer was released by Ayan Mukerji, Karan Johar, Ranbir Kapoor and Deepika Padukone on 19 March 2013 at a press conference in Mumbai.
 Before its release, Kapoor invited all of his fans to watch the trailer.